iofbim/ifcClass-uniClass/README.md

 - Performance: Tight loops optimized (dictionary lookups instead of per-iteration DataFrame `.loc`); cosine-based pgvector ranking aligned between ORDER BY and score.
 - Scoring: Blended lexical + embedding with feature multipliers; Uniclass anchors from XLSX boost known pairs; confidence clamped to [0,1] to satisfy DB constraints.
 - Embeddings: Enriched texts on both sides; supports `mxbai-embed-large` via `embedding.expected_dim`.
+Note: LLM classification affects matching (gating/penalties), not the embedding text.
+Re-embed only if you change the embedding model or decide to include labels into the embedded text (not enabled by default).
 - Rerank: Optional Ollama instruct-model re-rank with few-shot examples from anchors; controlled by `rerank.*` in config.
 - Maintenance: `--reset-mappings` and `--reset-facets` flags to safely clear mapping rows by revision/facet before regeneration.